asciamanna/asciamanna.github.io/_drafts/programming-by-coincidence.md

 subtitle: A Barrier to High-Performing Teams
 comments: true
 excerpt_separator: <!--more-->
 summary: Want to get to Continuous Delivery and modernize your software development teams?
-It's time to leave practices like programming by coincidence behind.
+It's time to leave practices like Programming by Coincidence behind.
 Read on to learn how to avoid it and adopt modern software development practices.
 image: /img/pocket-developer.jpg
 category: code craft
-tags: ['screencast', 'code kata', 'refactoring', 'java']
+tags: ['extreme programming', 'coaching', 'mob programming', 'tdd']
 ---

 <figure>